Grass or Grain, Beef is Beef

 So, what is a grass fed cow?

-Despite all the claims on grass-fed, only about 1% of beef sales today are “grass finished”.
-However, despite this low figure, the grass-fed market is growing by roughly 20% a year.
+Only about 1% of beef sales today are “grass finished”.
+However the grass-fed market is growing by roughly 20% a year.

 Is there a nutritional advantage to eating grass fed beef?

 The primary nutritional difference between grass-fed and grain-fed beef lies in the saturated and unsaturated fat content.
 You may remember from our previous post, Fat: Our New Friend, we should get approximately 27% of our daily calories from fat.
 Fat protects our brain, maintains our cell membranes, and helps us absorb vitamins.

 Why?
 Because grass has high levels of alpha-linolenic acid and corn has very little.

 Well, you would certainly have to eat a lot of beef!
 Comparatively, salmon has 35x more omega-3’s than grass-fed beef.
 Other fatty fish, such as anchovies, herring, mackerel. trout, and tuna, are also a great way to provide your body with a high dose of omega-3.
 Even a tablespoon of canola oil, say in your salad dressing, would meet your omega-3 daily requirement of 1.1 grams for women and reach 87% of the 1.6 grams for men.